 In general, the liver can process one unit of alcohol per hour.
-Once you begin overloading the liver, that’s when you run into trouble.
+Once you begin overloading the liver, that’s when you run into the risk of alcohol poisioning.

 Alcohol poisoning won’t just end with a hangover the next day.
 It can be life threatening.
-Call 911 if someone is experiencing the following:
+Call 911 if someone is experiencing the following symptoms:

 - Confusion or disorientation